zjj421/njai_challenge/Notes.md

 5. find best low threshold and high threshold between which the predicted mask is unreliable.
 Sorted all results unreliable picels area, and additionally processed the worst case.
 For these cases, we selected best-performing models and adjusted probability.

+6. strong scaling augmentation. a lot of zooming in and out and aspect ratio changes before taking the crops.

+7. try binary dilation post-processing.

+8. Adjusting threshold according to validation set.

 ### Advices